Onnu Green Hubs Launch Press Release

 Iain Halpin

-Onnu to build 16 pyrolysis Hubs in Wye Valley in UK’s largest carbon removal project
+Onnu to build 3 pyrolysis Hubs in Wye Valley in UK’s largest carbon removal project

 Will prevent phosphorous run-off and turn a problem into a revenue stream for farmers

-Disposal of poultry litter has become problematic and expensive due to the public outcry over the impact of phosphorous run-off on local eco-systems and stricter regulatory controls on land-spreading.
+Disposal of poultry litter and AD digestate has become problematic and expensive due to the public outcry over the impact of phosphorous run-off on local eco-systems and stricter regulatory controls on land-spreading.
 “By using this waste biomass as a pyrolysis feedstock, we turn a problem into a revenue stream for local farmers,” said Giles Welch, CEO of Onnu.
 “The resulting biochar will be used as a safe and transportable organic fertiliser forming part of a circular economy in UK agriculture.
 This is the only genuinely sustainable solution to the problems facing the Wye Valley.”

 Onnu will open an office in the Herefordshire area later this year with six staff, including two land acquisitions experts.
 The company has already identified four potential locations for its first site which is planned to start operating in April, 2024.
 “These hubs will be no larger than a typical barn and are completely self-contained, self-sustaining units with underground storage,” explained Welch.
 “They will create no discernible noise or odours so their operation will have no impact on the surrounding areas.”

 Onnu is registered with the Puro.Earth carbon registry and biochar from the Wye Valley hubs will qualify for CO2 Removal Certificates (CORCs).
-Once each site is operational for 10 years, the project is expected to have generated 350,000 tons of biochar and 580,000 CORCs.
+Once each site is operational for 10 years, the project is expected to have generated 200,000 tons of biochar and 350,000 CORCs.
 The proceeds from the sale of these will ensure that the hubs are cash-generative and will also be shared with the farmers through the purchase of their waste biomass.

 About Onnu